The Master's Program is a full-time program running from September to August each year.

 Students will have two options to complete the MA in Women's Studies:

 a) Course-intensive MA:

 Four full (or equivalent) graduate courses, including WS 9550 and WS 9560 or WS 9565, selected from the approved list of courses posted on the Women's Studies website.

 b) Independent Research Project:

 Three full (or equivalent) graduate courses including WS 9550 and WS 9560 or WS 9565 and an Independent Research Project (IRP).
 A student choosing this program will register in course work and in an IRP (WS 9599).
-Students will be required to indicate their area of interest to the Graduate Chair priorr to enrolling in WS 9599 in order to match them with a suitable supervisor.
+Students will be required to indicate their area of interest to the Graduate Chair prior to enrolling in WS 9599 in order to match them with a suitable supervisor.
 Click here for full guidelines.
+IRP Grading form.